sergiosat92/decentralized_bets/README.md

-# Decentralized Betting Platform
+# Decentralized Betting Platform Prototype

-A decentralized betting platform that allows users to place bets on a range of sports events.
+A decentralized betting platform protoype that allows users to place bets on a range of sports events.

 ## Under construction